aronwolf/NLP_demo/README.md

 > **Basic data structure**
 > Why curated metadata?
 > Most basically, I decided to use as much of the curated metadata I
-> could, as opposed to problematically derived metadata, because it was
+> could, as opposed to programmatically derived metadata, because it was
 > already available, and it was presumably accurate enough to be of use
 > to the authoring teams.
 Since they are the subject matter experts in
 > their fields and I am not, I wanted to be able to have access to their